sethjeffery/eduventure-game/README.md

 # 🎭 EduVenture - AI-Powered Educational Adventure Game

-A modern educational choose-your-own-adventure game built with Next.js, featuring AI-generated stories powered by OpenAI with integrated learning experiences.
+A modern educational choose-your-own-adventure game built with Next.js and lots of AI, featuring AI-generated stories powered by OpenAI with integrated learning experiences.

 ## ✨ Features